 It wasn’t Scotland, but she knew this place.
 A few months ago, her sister Alejandra had decided that it was time for them to reunite.
 She had called Ohni one rainy spring day and said she’d secured an excellent plot of land; it was in the US, though.
 Ohni enjoyed her life in eastern Scotland, but the longing for her sister was stronger.
 She had packed her few belongings and left two days after the call.

-Ohni had no idea how Alejandra managed to get her hands on this land—it was a private territory on the grounds of a national park.
+Ohni had no idea how Alejandra got her hands on this land – it was a private territory on the grounds of a national park.
 Her sister dodged that question, as she did with any topic that involved politics.
 They owned a big chunk of a forest now, complete with an old house located next to a lake.

 She rubbed her temples, trying to remember the last night.
 Definitely, she had been drinking.
-Alejandra wasn’t going to be happy.
+Alejandra would not be happy.
 Ohni sighed, got up, and stretched.

 First things first, she needed to refresh herself.
 She took off, jogging along the trail toward the faint sound of water.

 It took her twenty minutes to run uphill.
 The mucky trail became a rocky path, and she slowed her pace, walking until the trees parted and she stepped up to the edge of the cliff.
 The view on the lake opened in front of her.

 It was oval-shaped, jammed between a low mountain range and the forest.
 Ohni knew that it flowed into a creek, continuing through the plains.
 Farmers owned that land.

 The sound of rushing water was coming from a waterfall to her left.
 A river fed the lake, dropping down from thirty feet, smashing into the stones and flowing further.
 Tiny ripples traversed the surface, but the centre of the lake was static.